quantsini/pymoof/README.md

 # pymoof
-Exploring bluetooth functionality of the Vanmoof SX3
+Exploring bluetooth functionality of the Vanmoof S3 and X3.

 ## Usage
 ```python